FAQs

 How can this fulfill my degree requirements?

-This study abroad course counts toward the World Cultures and Global Issues part of your Pathways requirements.
-For some students it may also be used to fulfill their College Option requirements.
 If you’ve already taken CLAS 1110 or are a Classics, History, or Art major, please reach out to Prof. Yarrow to discuss how the experience might apply to your own personal needs.

 How much does this cost?